AjNavneet/Autoencoder_GenerativeModels_PyTorch/readme.md

 3. `train.py`: Contains the code for model training.
 4. `run.py`: The main file in which all functions are called.
 5. `requirements.txt`: Lists all the required libraries with respective versions.
 Install them using `pip install -r requirements.txt`.
 Note: Please use CUDA versions of torch if CUDA is available.

 ---

-## Key Concepts Explored

-1. Discriminative Models
-2. Generative Model
-3. Autoencoders
-4. Encoder
-5. Decoder
-6. Loss function in Autoencoders
-7. Transform data in PyTorch
-8. Encoder Layer from scratch in PyTorch
-9. Autoencoders as a Generative Model
-10. Generate new data using the Generative Model

----